I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiausetimageitemsize~r1.md

 ## -remarks
 <p>If the format is not BMP, this function assumes that the value passed in the <i>lSize</i> parameter is correct for the current format.</p>

-<p>If the format is not BMP, this function assumes that the value passed in the <i>lSize</i> parameter is correct for the current format.</p>

 ## -requirements
 <table>
 <tr>